Marvel at the historic armour of Henry VIII, Charles I and James II.

 The magnificent tournament armour of Henry VIII and the gilded armours of Charles I and James II take pride of place in the Line of Kings in the White Tower.

 The fabulous silvered and engraved armour of Henry VIII was made for the young, slender King in c1510-15.
-This is the earliest of the six surviving armours of Henry VIII, made for him when he cut a dashing figure on horseback!
+This is the earliest of the six surviving armours of Henry VIII, made for him when he cut a fine figure on horseback!

 There are many other rare and superbly-crafted pieces made for noblemen as well as common soldiers.
 The Royal Armouries have always featured extraordinary curiosities - discover the armours of the 'Giant', the 'Dwarf' and the gift from the 'Great Mogul'.